ArtalkJS/Artalk/docs/docs/en/guide/backend/docker.md

 ## Multi-Platform Compatibility

 The Docker image currently only provides builds for x86 and arm64 architectures.
-For more platform architectures, please download the binary build and deploy it using the [Ordinary Deployment](../deploy.md#普通方式部署) method.
+For more platform architectures, please download the binary build and deploy it using the [Binary Deployment](../deploy.md#binary) method.